Skytells/Oxcoin/README.md

 What is Oxcoin?
 ----------------

-Oxcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Oxcoin is cryptocurrency same as Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins